-This is because it’s easier to see whether your idea is likely to be successful when you know what other similar products are out there.
+This is because it's easier to see whether your idea is likely to be successful when you know what other similar products are out there.
 You need to understand what your competitors are offering and what they are doing right or wrong.
 This helps you to establish where your app stands in the market.
-The steps you should consider taking when analyzing the competition include:
+Here’s what the competitor analysis includes: a

 ● Gaining an understanding of who your strongest competitors are.